 \end{proposition}

 That is, the potential difference in disparate impact between two models increases with their disagreement, and it is inversely proportional to the size of the smallest protected group.

-We now specify a bound for the context of \textbf{Fairness through Unawareness}.
-The above bound is not achievable when an unaware model is involved, unless for all $\bigcup_{\lam < \leps} U(\lam)$, the two groups are separable in $U(\lam)$ by the protected attribute alone.
+We can also specify a bound for the context of \textbf{Fairness through Unawareness}.
+The above bound is not tight when an unaware model is involved, unless for all $\bigcup_{\lam < \leps} U(\lam)$, the two groups are separable in $U(\lam)$ by the protected attribute alone.
 If this is not the case, then the unaware model will give the same decision for some $x_1, x_2 \in \bigcup_{\lam < \leps} U(\lam)$ from different groups; so flipping the decisions on both $x_1$ and $x_2$, which is necessary for equality in (\ref{eq:max_rash}), will not lead to a proportional rise in DI, \emph{i.e.}, there is no equality in (\ref{eq:di_diff}).

-We can show that half the bound is achievable for some $\eps$: \begin{proposition}[Achievable DI for Unaware Models]\ \\ Fix $P$, an unaware model $F$, and some $\eps > 0$.
+However, we can show that half the bound is achievable for some $\eps$: \begin{proposition}[Achievable DI for Unaware Models] Fix $P$, an unaware model $F$, and some $\eps > 0$.
 Then there is a model $G \in R_\eps(F)$ with

 \end{proposition}